Who Will Hire Me As A Former Pastor? A Step By Step Guide To Finding Ministry Friendly Companies

 This tells you either,

-They are open to hiring people with a ministry background because they have hired others before and it now makes sense to them what someone with a ministry background can bring to the table.
+1. They are open to hiring people with a ministry background because they have hired others before, and it now makes sense to them what someone with a ministry background can bring to the table.

-They have someone with influence in the organization that values some of the intangibles that someone with a ministry background brings to the work environment.
+2. They have someone with influence in the organization who values some of the intangibles that someone with a ministry background brings to the work environment.

-There is someone with a ministry background in a place of influence that wants more people with similar values.
+3. There is someone with a ministry background in a place of influence who wants more people with similar values.

-Now, this doesn’t mean you are a shoe in, but it does decrease the likelihood of someone counting you out because of your job experience.
+Now, this doesn’t mean you are a shoo-in, but it does decrease the likelihood of someone counting you out because of your job experience.

 How do you find Ministry Friendly companies?

-Go to LinkedIn.
+1. Go to LinkedIn.
 You’ll need an account, which you can create for free.
-If you’re just beginning your job search or don’t have a game plan to start reaching out to people yet, don’t get the free trial of LinkedIn premium.
+If you’re just beginning your job search or don’t have a game plan to start reaching out to people yet, don’t get the free trial of LinkedIn Premium.
 That can happen later.

-Then click the button in the top left that says “People.”
-This will populate a list of everyone on LinkedIn with “pastor” or “ministry” or “church” somewhere in their profile.
+4. Then click the button in the top left that says “People.”
+This will populate a list of everyone on LinkedIn with “pastor,” “ministry,” or “church” somewhere in their profile.

-Many of the people that come from this search will currently be in ministry.
+Many of the people who come from this search will currently be in ministry.
 Many will formerly be in ministry.

 You can’t filter by past title… that would be awesome.
 But you can filter by current title.

-To do this, in the top right of the screen click “All filters.”
+1. To do this, in the top right of the screen, click “All filters.”
 Scroll down to the bottom and look for the space that says, “Title.”

-Pick generic words that go in titles like, “Sales” or “human” or “project” or “manager”.
+2. Pick generic words that go in titles like “Sales,” “human,” or “project,” or “manager."
 Type in the first word and click “Show results.”

-This now populates a list of everyone on LinkedIn with the current title of “sales” and somewhere in their profile, “pastor” or “ministry” or “church.”
+This now populates a list of everyone on LinkedIn with the current title of “sales” and somewhere in their profile, “pastor,” “ministry,” or “church.”

 * You’ll see that LinkedIn will show you current vs past vs volunteer experience.
 You want to focus on the profiles that say “past.”